 - Adding an additional room like remodeling an attic or basement.

-The most cost effect means of paying for maintenance or major upgrades is by taking the time to save money to make the improvements.
+The most cost-effective means of paying for maintenance or major upgrades is by taking the time to save money to make the improvements.
 However, depending on your budget and circumstances your financial institution may provide a host of home equity loans that will allow you to make those improvements sooner.
 And in some cases, the interest on home equity loans is tax-deductible.

 The answer is no.